Knowing how washing machines work will help us to better understand more about one of the most used major appliances in the household.

 How do the best top load washers wash clothes?
 There are actually two types of top load washing machines, these are impeller and agitator designs.

 The top load agitator designs are traditional and date back over sixty years.
 When the machine door is opened, you can see the long agitator column in the middle of the drum.
-How it works is that when a cycle is on, the agitator moves against the clothes to clean them.
+How it works is that when a cycle is on, the agitator rotates back and forth during the wash cycle.
+The agitator rotates back and forth, causing the clothes to move up and down in the water and detergent solution.
+This motion helps to agitate the clothes and remove dirt and stains.

-On the other hand, a top load impeller washing machine is a newer form of top loader - these washing machines don’t feature an agitator.
+On the other hand, a top load impeller washing machine is a newer form of top loader—these washing machines don’t feature an agitator.
 Instead, they have an impeller at the bottom of the machine to move the clothes back and forth, cleaning them.
+Ocean Van, owner of Coco laundry, says:

 Usually, a top loader washing machine has two drums: an outer drum that has holes in it to drain the water and an inner drum.
 It also has an electric motor and a rubber belt.